mitchellkrogza/Phishing.Database/README.md

 ************************************************
 ## How do you test?

-We make use of the awesome [PyFunceble Testing Suite](https://github.com/funilrys/PyFunceble) written by Nissar Chababay.
+We make use of the awesome [PyFunceble Testing Suite](https://github.com/funilrys/PyFunceble) written by [Nissar Chababy](https://github.com/funilrys/).
 Over a year in development this testing tool really provides us with a reliable source of active and inactive domains and through regular testing even domains which are inactive and may become active again are automatically moved back to the active list.

 ************************************************
 ## Contributing